ktheticdev/BadWDSD/README.md

 After booting the console with modchip, It is possible to downgrade the firmware up to 4.80.
 It can't be done in XMB.
 You must use safe mode.

+# OtherOS

+It is different from CFW.
+Simply follow these steps.

+1. Download [dtbImage.ps3.zfself](https://github.com/aomsin2526/ps3-petitboot-kexec-patched/releases) and put it into root of your USB drive
+2. Plug your USB drive into **RIGHTMOST** USB port of your ps3
+3. On XMB, use **Network -> Custom Firmware Tools -> OtherOS Tools -> Install OtherOS (qCFW) option**.
+It should show **Success**
+4. Use **Boot OtherOS (qCFW)** option.
+It should enter petitboot right away

 # Accessing Syscon

 You can't access syscon the old ways anymore.
 It must be done through modchip.
 Simply connect **DEBUG** pin of modchip into your UART adapter.

 <img width="1206" height="644" alt="Termite_s1m3OjonO8" src="https://github.com/user-attachments/assets/b8ba3786-d2ab-488f-b6c2-85032f0615de" />

+# NoBT

+TODO.
+It requires LITE pin and hardware flasher for first installation if you are already on update loop.